adalcima/search-api/README.md

     pip install -r requirements.txt
     ```

-4. Migrate for the first time:
+4. Move to the project folder and migrate for the first time:
     ```
+    cd search_service
     python manage.py migrate
     ```